pahnev/pahnev.github.io/content/_index.md

 +++
-date = "2018-05-08T18:04:24+03:00"
+date = "2022-05-30T18:04:24+03:00"
 title = "Kirill Pahnev - iOS Developer"
 +++

-Couple years ago I graduated from college.
-Moved to Mexico to try out my Spanish skills and work on my coding.
-Now I'm back in Finland working mostly with iOS.
+I'm an engineer by heart.
+Love building things and finding solutions to problems.
+Mainly working in Apple's ecosystem.

 ***

 ### Apps I've contributed to

-In recent couple years I've been fortunate to have had a chance to work with some great people on some pretty cool projects.
+In recent years I've been fortunate enough to have had a chance to work with some great people on some pretty cool projects.